Are Oriental Shorthair Cats Hypoallergenic? What Science Tells Us

 3. Russian Blue

-Russian Blues are short-haired cats that do not shed often.
-They are also believed to produce fewer allergens than the average cat.
+Russian Blues are short-haired beautiful cats that do not shed much.
+They have gorgeous coats and loving personalities, but there is no scientific evidence that they produce fewer allergens than the average cat.

 4. Balinese